-Chesa Boudin, the Most Hated of the Progressive Prosecutors
+His Dad Got a Chance at Clemency.
+Then His Baby Was Born.

 Boudin: Yes and no. There’s no way that I’ll ever be involved in something like my parents were involved in.
 It’s beyond the realm of possibility, so I don’t worry about that.
 I don’t imagine ever being in a position where my kid will have to come through metal detectors and steel gates to see me.
 That was, of course, a defining part of my childhood and continues to be a defining part of my relationship with my dad.

 Green: Which is a really poignant aspect of you becoming a father.
-The same week in which, God willing, you're going to have a new baby, you also got the news that former Governor [Andrew] Cuomo granted a commutation of your father's sentence.
+The same week in which, God willing, you’re going to have a new baby, you also got the news that former Governor Cuomo granted a commutation of your father’s sentence.
 At the very least, your dad is going to get a parole hearing, with the possibility of being released from prison.
 What is that like?

 Boudin: There really are no words.
-My entire life, I've wondered and dreamed about, “What if he gets out?
+My entire life, I’ve wondered and dreamed about “What if he gets out?
 What will it feel like?”
-Increasingly, it has seemed like something I shouldn't even let myself dream about.
+Increasingly, it has seemed like something I shouldn’t even let myself dream about.
 My dad is 76 years old.
-As his health problems mounted during a global pandemic, he wasn't allowed visits for over a year.
-It seemed almost inevitable that he would die in prison, or that at a minimum, his first and only grandchild would have to go through the same indignities I went through as a child just to get to meet their grandfather.
+As his health problems mounted during a global pandemic, he wasn’t allowed visits for over a year.
+It seemed almost inevitable that he would die in prison or that, at a minimum, his first and only grandchild would have to go through the same indignities I went through as a child just to get to meet their grandfather.

 The news was a humongous weight lifted from my shoulders.
 It was the opening of a universe of possibilities.
-I'm not talking about the big things people tend to dream about—trips to outer space or luxury cruises around the Caribbean.
-I'm talking about being able to hold his hand and not have a correctional officer tell us to stop; being able to cook him dinner and watch a movie and go for a walk in the park; being able to watch him change his grandchild's diaper.
-Things that are as mundane as they are trivial until they've been taken away from you for 40 years.
+I’m not talking about the big things people tend to dream about—trips to outer space or luxury cruises around the Caribbean.
+I’m talking about being able to hold his hand and not have a correctional officer tell us to stop; being able to cook him dinner and watch a movie and go for a walk in the park; being able to watch him change his grandchild’s diaper—things that are as mundane as they are trivial until they’ve been taken away from you for 40 years.
 Then they mean the world.

 Green: You advocated for the commutation of his sentence.
 As someone who bore the harm of your dad’s choice, what made you come to believe that he deserved to be released from prison?